Gandaki River: Places of archaeological significance

 The Bhitiharawa Ashram of Mahatma Gandhi near Gaunaha in the eastern end of the Valmiki reserve.
 It is a village in Gaunaha block in Bihar from where Gandhiji started his freedom movement that came to be known as 'Champaran Satyagraha' in India history.
 The village houses the hut which is called Ashram and has become a place of Gandhian pilgrimage.

 Mustang Caves

-Mustang caves are a collection of some 10,000 man-made caves dug into the sides of valleys in the Mustang District of Nepal.
+Mustang caves are a collection of some 10,000 human-made caves dug into the sides of valleys in the Mustang District of Nepal.
 The caves lie on the steep valley walls near the Kali Gandaki River in Upper Mustang.
 Several groups of archaeologists and researchers have explored these stacked caves and found partially mummified human bodies and skeletons that are at least 2,000-3,000 years old.
 Explorations of these caves by conservators and archaeologists have also led to the discovery of valuable religious paintings, sculptures, manuscripts and numerous artifacts belonging to the 12th to 14th century.